xavierthomas22/MAViC/README.md

 First, choose the approach from (SE, M-SASE, M-SASE-MP, M-SASE-FP)
 1. cd MAViC/{approach}/src/tasks/
-1. Run run_caption_VidSwinBert.py using deafult parameters, using 5% data
+1. Run run_caption_VidSwinBert.py using default parameters, using 5% data
 2. Run run_caption_VidSwinBert_inference.py using the best checkpiont to get top_selected_samples.pkl, i.e. indices frome the unlabelled set.
 3. Add the above indices with the previous train indices and run step 1